Nine Mile Point Nursery

 What I originally thought was just vegetation on the property turned out to have a purpose with a closer look.
-Brad, who is a licensed horticulturalist and landscape contractor, grows his own banana trees, palm trees and other large tropical plants on the grounds, using them in his landscaping business.
+Brad, who is a licensed horticulturist and landscape contractor, grows his own banana trees, palm trees, and other large tropical plants on the grounds, using them in his landscaping business.

 The more we walked and talked, the more I oohed and aahed over it all.
 Imagine my surprise when I asked how long the nursery had been there and the answer was the late 1800s!

 It turns out that the nursery sits on the grounds of the Magnolia Lane Plantation, which has been owned by the Naberschnig family since 1867.
-Brad’s great-grandfather, Frances Quinette, purchased the plantation and shortly afterwards established the first plant nursery in Jefferson Parish.
-During this same time, he introduced the first St. Augustine sod, strawberries and citrus plants to Louisiana.
-Brad told me that the old timers at the Strawberry Festival in Pontchatoula scoff at the strawberry claim, but that’s the story that has been handed down for generations.
-The plantation was completely self-sufficient, with the first school in Jefferson Parish, it’s own church and even a small grocery store.
+Brad’s great-grandfather, Frances Quinette, purchased the plantation and shortly afterward established the first plant nursery in Jefferson Parish.
+During this same time, he introduced the first St. Augustine sod, strawberries, and citrus plants to Louisiana.
+Brad told me that the old-timers at the Strawberry Festival in Pontchatoula scoff at the strawberry claim, but that’s the story that has been handed down for generations.
+The plantation was completely self-sufficient, with the first school in Jefferson Parish, its own church, and even a small grocery store.

 Remnants of original buildings still stand on the plantation grounds today.